vivek-nexus/transcriptonic/README.md

 **Can I change the language of the transcript?**

 Yes.
 Transcripto picks up the output of Google Meet captions.
-Google Meet captions supports variety if languages that you can choose.
+Google Meet captions supports variety of languages that you can choose from.
 Click the settings icon when captions start showing and change the language.